 The JSON response includes display_name when the user has set one — useful for rendering a personalized badge alongside a user's profile.

-OAuth is a separate integration pathway — contact rob@olow.io to onboard as a partner and receive a client_id and client_secret.
+OAuth is a separate integration pathway — contact api@olow.io to onboard as a partner and receive a client_id and client_secret.
+PKCE (RFC 7636) is supported and strongly recommended.

 The redirect_uri must exactly match one of the URIs registered with your partnership.
 After the user consents, they're redirected back with ?code=...&state=... appended.